Aller au contenu

 Summer Research Internships in Humanities and Social Sciences

-The Université de Sherbrooke (UdeS), via the Vice-President of Research and Graduate Studies, supports a summer introductory research internship program in a humanities or social sciences discipline, intended for undergraduate students.
+The Université de Sherbrooke (UdeS), via the Vice-President of Research and Graduate Studies (VPRGS), supports a summer introductory research internship program in a humanities or social sciences discipline, intended for undergraduate students.
 The program’s objectives are as follows:

 The people selected will complete a research internship at the UdeS under the supervision of a professor or a team of two professors.

-Anyone registered as a full-time undergraduate student[1] at the UdeS for the 2021 winter semester and finishing their bachelor program at the end of the 2021 winter semester is eligible.
+Anyone registered as a full-time undergraduate student at the UdeS for the 2024 winter semester and finishing their bachelor program at the end of the 2024 fall semester or 2025 winter semester is eligible.

-At least 15 internships will be funded for the 2021 summer.
-The financial assistance offered per internship amounts to $5000, including benefits before payroll deductions.
+At least 20 internships will be funded for the 2024 summer.
+The financial assistance offered per internship amounts to $6,000, in the form of a scholarship.
 It comes from three sources: The VPRGS (50%), home faculty of the intern (25%), and professors responsible for the internship (25%).

-The internship must be at least 10 weeks and be completed during the 2021 summer semester (May to August 2021).
-The intern granted this assistance must devote at least 300 hours to the internship.
-The number of hours the intern devotes to the internship must be at least 20 hours per week.
+The internship must be at least 10 weeks and be completed during the 2024 summer semester (May to August 2024).
+The intern granted this assistance must devote 295 hours to the internship.
+In all cases, the number of hours devoted to the internship must be a minimum of 20 hours per week.

 This program does not exclude the possibility that an intern may obtain additional financial assistance from a professor.
 However, combining the financial assistance obtained through this program with a major scholarship from an external agency is not permitted.